-- Cycle the cold therapy 15 minutes on, then 15 minutes off for the first week.
-After the first week you can choose to use cold therapy as needed to manage your pain and swelling during the day. - Apply your chosen cold therapy over a thin layer of clothing while.
-After the first week you should use the cold therapy on the knee in a supported, straight, and elevated position. - When using the Polar Care Wave: - Always apply and remove the device from your knee only when the knee wrap is empty and the hose is unattached. - o Check every 2-3 hours that there is still ice in the unit so that your treatments are effective. - Set the compression settings on the Polar Care Wave to your preference.
-If it is too uncomfortable you do not need to use the compression feature. - When using cold packs, place them on the front and back of the knee with an ace wrap - Remove cold therapy when doing your scheduled extension and flexion exercises or to shower and dress.
+- Cycle the cold therapy 15 minutes on, then 15 minutes off while in the CPM for the first week.
+After the first week you can choose to use cold therapy as needed to manage your pain and swelling during the day. - Apply your chosen cold therapy over a thin layer of clothing while in the CPM.
+After the first week you should use the cold therapy on the knee in a supported, straight, and elevated position. - When using the Cryo Cuff or NICE1: - Always apply and remove the device from your knee only when the knee wrap is empty and the hose is unattached. - Check the Cryo Cuff every 2-3 hours that there is still ice in the unit so that your treatments are effective. - Set the compression settings on the NICEI to continuous or intermittent based on your preference.
+If it is too uncomfortable you do not need to use the compression settings. - When using cold packs, place them on the front and back of the knee with an ace wrap - Remove cold therapy when doing your scheduled extension and flexion exercises or to shower and dress.